 In the 1860s China’s last great imperial dynasty was entering its final chapters, and Mrs. Chen survived smallpox at a great cost, leaving her disfigured from scarring.
 Left to the city outskirts at Wanfu bridge entering the northern edges of the city, she and her husband operated a humble road-side eatery called the Chen Xingsheng Restaurant.

 The best philosophy for mapo tofu is: The simpler, the better.
 Even though the ingredients are humble, mapo tofu is seen as a test of any aspiring chef’s skills.
-Importantly, the right ingredients are crucial in creating an authentic taste, which we’ve supplied for you here.
+Importantly, the right ingredients are crucial in creating an authentic taste, which we’ve supplied for you here in our Sichuan Box.

-3/4 cup cooking oil (we always use canola oil, but peanut oil also works very well)
+3/4 cup cooking oil (we always use canola oil, but soy or peanut oil also works well)

 8 cloves of garlic, finely minced